-The onset of PCOS is typically in peripubertal years, and clinical presentation is quite varied.
-There are at least 3 different sets of diagnostic criteria for PCOS in adults, with the Rotterdam criteria being most commonly used in the US.
-All 3 include the key features of androgen excess (hirsutism and acne) and ovulatory dysfunction.
+The onset of PCOS is typically in peripubertal years, and clinical presentation is varied.
+The key features are androgen excess (hirsutism and acne) and ovulatory dysfunction.
 However, other features can include polycystic ovaries on ultrasound, obesity, insulin resistance, and infertility due to oligo-ovulation with accompanied menstrual irregularities.
 PCOS is also associated with dyslipidemia, type 2 diabetes, and obstructive sleep apnea.
 The diagnosis of PCOS requires a history of biochemical and/or clinical evidence of hyperandrogenism and persistent oligomenorrhea.

-Patients with the diagnosis are at increased risk for depression and eating disorders and may have an impaired quality of life compared to women with similar BMIs who do not exhibit PCOS symptoms.
+Patients with the diagnosis are at increased risk for depression and eating disorders and may have an impaired quality of life, compared with women with similar BMIs who do not exhibit PCOS symptoms.

 Lifestyle changes, especially those that lead to weight loss, are the first line of therapy and can ameliorate multiple symptoms.